FabioSparta/Flutter-TourAlbum/README.md

 # Flutter-TourAlbum
- This project was made for ICM class using flutter.
+ This project was made for ICM class using Flutter.

  ## Development Team:
       > Fábio Carmelino